val-iisc/deligan/README.md

 Parts of the code in this implementation have been borrowed from the [Improved-GAN implementation](https://github.com/openai/improved-gan) by OpenAI (T. Salimans, I. Goodfellow, W. Zaremba, V. Cheung, A. Radford, and X. Chen.
 Improved techniques for training gans.
 In Advances in Neural Information Processing Systems, pages 2226–2234, 2016.)

+## Cite

+    @inproceedings{DeLiGAN17,
+      author = {Gurumurthy, Swaminathan and Sarvadevabhatla, Ravi Kiran and R. Venkatesh Babu}, title = {DeLiGAN : Generative Adversarial Networks for Diverse and Limited Data}, booktitle = {Proceedings of the 2017 Conference on Computer Vision and Pattern Recognition}, location = {Honolulu, Hawaii, USA}
+     }

 ## Q&A

 Please send message to gauthamsindia95@gmail.com if you have any query regarding the code.